my face

 A long interview I took from McKenzie Wark about the book in english and in greek.

-A singular conceptual podcast where I read excerpts in the voice of an AI hybrid of me and McKenzie Wark.
+A single conceptual podcast where I read excerpts in the voice of an AI hybrid of me and McKenzie Wark.

 (2021) Latent Reading @ Chimeras: Inventory of Synthetic Cognition